 This topic provides detailed descriptions of these steps.

 You can create a targeted segment as part of a multisegment profile.
 On the Basic Attitude page, select Multi Segment from the menu in the upper left.
 Then, select Target Segments and click .
 Segment specification then follows the same steps as described on this page.

-Highlight each object that you wish to designate as a target in the Available Targets list and use the right arrow to move it to the Assigned Targets list.
-To de-assign a target, highlight it in the Assigned Targets list and click the left arrow button.
-You can also move objects back and forth between the two lists by double-clicking them.
+In the TargetSeg window, select each object that you wish to assign as a target in the Available Targets list and click the right arrow () to move it to the Assigned Targets list.
+To move a target out of the Assigned Targets list, select it and click the left arrow button ().
+You can also move objects from one list to the other by double-clicking them.

-If there are multiple targets, a check box gives you the option to apply this configuration to all targets.
+If you have more than one target, a check box at the top of the Target Pointing Data window gives you the option to apply this configuration to all targets.